- This event has passed.

 Transformations and Declinations of Cultural Self-Expressions and Communities in Cityscape

-Organised by Asia Research Institute, National University of Singapore, in collaboration with National Gallery Singapore.
+Organized by Asia Research Institute, National University of Singapore, in collaboration with National Gallery Singapore.

 Cities are fertile ground for experimental cultures and communities.
 From Gutai group to hip hop and from punk to Dada, disparate forms of self-expression have organically emerged from the cultural and ideological ruptures of the urban fabric.
 While the enhanced notion of freedom, anonymity and greater diversity of population are traditionally perceived as facilitating circumstances to a more liberal and democratic urban atmosphere (Jacobs 1961; Young 1990; Sennett 1994), these empowering possibilities have become increasingly contested under growing surveillance, gentrification, privatization and social inequality.